Fayette schools launch campaign to improve early childhood education - NewsBreak

 Versailles police warn of scammers posing as deputies

 The scam calls involve scammers posing as deputies asking for payment for summons.
 Versailles police warn of scammers posing as deputies.
 The scam calls involve scammers posing as deputies asking for payment for summons.
-A consumer’s ‘right to repair’.
-Electronics right to repair is proposed legislation that would...
+Cassie Slone with Studio ThriftyFor.
+Out & About with DeAnn Stephens.
+A consumer’s ‘right to repair’...

 fox56news.com